DaveOkpare/deep-research/blog-post.md

 **For other AI engineers considering similar projects**: Start with replicating something like Anthropic's research agent.
 The domain is complex enough to surface real multi-agent challenges, but well-defined enough to make progress quickly.
 You'll learn more about AI systems in a few weeks than months of single-agent work.

-The key patterns we discovered, especially task-level orchestration over tool-level parallelism, apply far beyond research agents.
-They're fundamental principles for any system where you need multiple AI agents to work together effectively.
+The key patterns we discovered, especially treating sub-agents as intelligent tool calls rather than autonomous agents, apply far beyond research agents.
+They're fundamental principles for any system where you need AI agents to handle complex, multi-step tasks.

 **The broader lesson**: Multi-agent systems aren't just about building more complex AI applications.
 They're about understanding how to decompose complex problems in ways that AI can solve reliably.
 That's a skill that will become increasingly valuable as AI capabilities continue to grow.